FlaptasticApps/phpunit-flaptastic/README.md

 </phpunit>
 ```

 That concludes the PHP config.
-Now you must pass the correct environment variables in your CI environment to
+Now you must set the correct environment variables in your CI environment to
 have the Flaptastic plugin actually activate.

 ## Configuration